six2dez/reconftw/README.md

 ## How to contribute:

-If you want to contribute to this project you can do it in multiple ways:
+If you want to contribute to this project, you can do it in multiple ways:
 - Submitting an [issue](https://github.com/six2dez/reconftw/issues/new/choose) because you have found a bug or you have any suggestion or request.
 - Making a Pull Request from [dev](https://github.com/six2dez/reconftw/tree/dev) branch because you want to improve the code or add something to the script.